Samsung/TizenRT/docs/HowToUseMPU.md

 - [Example](#example)

 ## MPU Initialization and Memory Region Setup
-It supports 12 or 16 memory regions, depending on the configuration.
-The configuration is so chosen, considering that ARMv7-R has 12 memory regions.
-Each region should be programmed with a base address and size.
 Initialization of MPU is done by setting up memory regions.
 Memory regions are set up by using the functions in below table and each function requires two arguments which are _Region Base Address_ and _Region Size_ to setup a memory region.

 The functions with name ```_priv_``` are used to configure the _kernel_(Privileged) MPU regions whereas the ```_user_``` functions are called to configure the _user_(Un-Privileged) MPU regions.